Dogfetus/spelling-bee-cheats/README.md

-# spelling-bee-cheats
-virtual speaker reads sound and spells word
+using virtual audio cable to read given word and provide correct spelling